brightdigit/StealthyStash/Sources/StealthyStash/Documentation.docc/Documentation.md

 ![StealthyStash Logo](SleathlyStash-Icon@128px.png)

-**StealthyState** provides an pluggable easy abstract layer for accessing Keychain data as well as an API for encoding and decoding complex data in the Keychain.
+**StealthyStash** provides an pluggable easy abstract layer for accessing Keychain data as well as an API for encoding and decoding complex data in the Keychain.

 ### Accessing the Keychain like a Database

-**StealthyState** supports the adding, updating, and querying for both generic and internet passwords.
+**StealthyStash** supports the adding, updating, and querying for both generic and internet passwords.
 To do this you need to create a ``KeychainRepository`` to access the database to.

 ```
 let repository = KeychainRepository(